Donny Marshall

 Donny Marshall (born July 17, 1972) is an American former professional basketball player who played five seasons in the National Basketball Association (NBA) for the Cleveland Cavaliers and New Jersey Nets.
-He is currently a college basketball television analyst for Fox Sports 1, Westwood One National Radio and CBSSN.
+He is currently a college basketball television analyst for Fox Sports 1, NBC Sports, Westwood One National Radio and CBSSN.

 Career

 After leading his high school basketball team to over 100 wins and being named to Washington's All-State team 4 consecutive years (along with being a 4-time All-State selection as a soccer player), Marshall graduated from Federal Way High School, a school in the suburb of Seattle.
 Marshall chose to play for the University of Connecticut Huskies men's basketball team.
 As a 4-year letter winner, he helped lead the Huskies to the postseason each of his last 3 seasons as co-captain.
 Was named to the NCAA All-Tournament team as a senior averaging over 24 points a game in the tourney.
-Marshall was later named to Uconn's All-Century team (top 25 players in school history) and was also a two-time All-Big East Team member, leading the Big East in free throw shooting his senior year.
-He was then selected in the second round (39th pick overall) of the 1995 NBA Draft by the Cleveland Cavaliers.
+Marshall was later named to UConn's All-Century team (top 25 players in school history) and was also a two-time All-Big East Team member, leading the Big East in free throw shooting his senior year.
+He was then selected in the second round (39th pick overall) of the 1995 NBA draft by the Cleveland Cavaliers.
 Marshall played 6 seasons in the NBA with the Cavaliers, Milwaukee Bucks, and the New Jersey Nets.
 With the Nets, Marshall made it to consecutive NBA Finals in 2001-02 and 2002–03.

 Marshall played for the Connecticut Pride of the Continental Basketball Association (CBA) from 1999 to 2001.
 He was selected to the All-CBA Second Team in 2000.